groskopf/printerbox_device/README.md

+# Install a fresh printerbox

-# Update printer with settings from a Windows PC
+## Update printer with settings from a Windows PC

 Use printerbox_instillinger.dat to setup printer